 A genuine interest in outdoor activities and a welfare for the environment.

-This course/subject attracts a fee of $500 and is in addition to 2022 Family Fees.
-The fee will be invoiced on your family fee account and is payable in full on the 17th February 2022.
+This course/subject attracts a fee of $520 and is in addition to 2024 Family Fees.
+The fee will be invoiced on your Family fee account.